 Life insurance rates for people ages 40-49 will depend on various factors, including the insurance company, the type of policy, and the individual’s specific circumstances.

 Some of the factors that can affect life insurance rates for people in this age range include:

-- Health: Life insurance rates are typically lower for people who are in good health, as they pose a lower risk to the insurance company.
+- Health: Life insurance rates are typically lower for people in good health, as they pose a lower risk to the insurance company.
 If you have any pre-existing health conditions, such as epilepsy, your rates may be higher.

 How much life insurance should I purchase in my 40s?

 One of the nice things about helping someone in their 40s buy a life insurance policy is that we don’t have to spend a whole lot of time discussing just how EXPENSIVE life can be.

 After all, by age 40, most folks fully understand just how much money it takes nowadays to survive.
 Hence, purchasing a relatively large life insurance policy (100,000 plus) isn’t too much of a stretch for most individuals.

 Some may realize that they need more than $100,000, but it’s still tough to determine their actual life insurance needs.
 For this reason, we recommend that folks start by using the “rule of 7,” whereby they take their current salary and multiply that by 7.